This section offers advice on solving problems you might encounter with MATLAB® Parallel Server™ software.

 License checkout failed.
 License Manager Error -15 MATLAB is unable to connect to the license server.
 Check that the license manager has been started, and that the MATLAB client machine can communicate with the license server.
 Troubleshoot this issue by visiting: https://www.mathworks.com/support/lme/R2009a/15 Diagnostic Information: Feature: MATLAB_Distrib_Comp_Engine License path: /apps/matlab/etc/license.dat FLEXnet Licensing error: -15,570.
 System Error: 115

-If you installed only the Parallel Computing Toolbox product, and you are attempting to run a worker on the same machine, you will receive this error because the MATLAB Distributed Computing Server product is not installed, and therefore the worker cannot obtain a license.
+If you installed only the Parallel Computing Toolbox product, and you are attempting to run a worker on the same machine, you will receive this error because the MATLAB Parallel Server product is not installed, and therefore the worker cannot obtain a license.

 the services fail and generate an out-of-memory error.
 Check your

-(Different versions of UNIX software might have different names
+UNIX software might have different names for this property.)

 Many networks are configured not to allow